-LTH5130 AMERICAN LITERATURE
+LTH5130 AMERICAN LITERATURE Grade 11 Semester 1

-Grade 11 Semester 1 1⁄2 credit This survey course is designed to engage students in understanding and appreciating representative literary works from the various periods of the American experience.
+This survey course uses the SpringBoard curriculum to provide rigorous instruction.
+SpringBoard engages students in relevant and increasingly complex material, using a variety of proven teaching strategies.
+The course. is designed to engage students in understanding and appreciating representative literary works from the various periods of the American experience.
 The American temperament, the search for values, and succeeding waves of immigrant groups to the American literary tradition provide possible thematic continuity for the course.
 Focus is on personal, interpretive, and critical responses to this literature.
 Writing and oral communication support students' exposure to and experience of the selected works.